 Our low-residency Writing for Film and Television MFA requires students to be self-directed and disciplined in time management in order to meet the weekly demands of the lectures, readings, film viewings, and discussions, as well as time devoted to writing.

-MFA students should expect to spend a minimum of 8-10 hours per week on writing and coursework and should approach our online environment with just as much attention as any on-campus graduate program.
+Students should expect to spend a minimum of 8–10 hours per week on writing and coursework and should approach our online environment with just as much attention as any on-campus graduate program.

 Students in each cohort have their own way of connecting outside of the structured online courses via texting, emails, in-person meetups, or virtual group calls.
-Faculty members are available for virtual and in-person office hours to support your writing and growth.
+Faculty members are available for virtual and in-person office hours to support students’ writing and growth.